goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 #### 2. Two types of statistics

 A typical goal for statistics is to _infer_ what is happening within a population based on a smaller _sample_ from that population (or one resembling it).
 This is what we call **inferential statistics**, with the inferences we make being based on the concept of _statistical significance_.
-We will cover this concept and some common statistical methods in today's session.
+We will cover this concept and some common statistical methods today.

 Prior to inferential statistics, we need to obtain a general understanding of the data we are working with.
 The branch of statistics dealing with _describing_ a data set is called **descriptive statistics**.
-Examples include inspecting how the data are distributed as well as computing _summary statistics_ like the mean or the median - many of these being things we've already done during this workshop.
+Examples include inspecting how the data are distributed as well as computing _summary statistics_ like the mean or the median.

 We will soon see how descriptive and inferential statistics go hand in hand, even when we've already had a first look at the data.